 The Case for STMT’s

 We know from years and years of down-and-dirty experience that short-term missions are huge life-changers—for both students and the people they serve.
-Not long ago we got a letter from James Taylor, who’d taken his youth group kids to one of our Workcamps 40 years ago.
-He wrote: “In 1983 we took six of our youth on a Group Workcamp to Boone, North Carolina.
+Not long ago we got a letter from James Taylor, who’d taken his youth group kids on a mission trip years ago.
+He wrote: “In 1983 we took six of our youth on a trip to Boone, North Carolina.
 It transformed their lives.
 Today, 20 years later, all six are either in full-time ministry, youth ministry, or married to a minister, and one is a missionary.
-They still talk about how that one camp changed their lives forever.”
+They still talk about how that one trip changed their lives forever.”
 Taylor’s story meshes well with our experiential reality—nothing in our arsenal of activities generates as much long-term spiritual and relational growth in kids as a short-term missions trip.
 And these anecdotal “evidences” are bolstered by broad-ranging research.
 For example:

 • “Opportunities for service and missions” is one of the top three reasons why students stay involved in their church or youth group.
 According to our massive survey of more than 23,000 Christian teenagers, the top reasons why they maintain their connection to church include: 1) The friendships I have at church (57%), 2) Opportunities to grow deeper in my relationship with God (43%), and 3) Opportunities for service and missions (39%).